Hotels in Toronto

 Hotels in Toronto have been some of the most prominent buildings in the city and the hotel industry is one of the city's most important.
 The Greater Toronto Area has 183 hotels with a total of almost 36,000 rooms.
 In 2010, there were 8.9 million room nights sold.
 Toronto is a popular tourist destination, with it having the 6th highest room occupancy rate in North America, but about two thirds of rooms are taken by commercial, government, or convention travellers.

 Toronto hotels are found in different clusters.
 The downtown core and financial district has a wide array of hotels.
-Many are near the Metro Toronto Convention Centre, and others, like the Sheraton Centre, have their own substantial convention facilities.
+Many are near the Metro Toronto Convention Centre, and others, like the Sheraton Centre Toronto Hotel, have their own substantial convention facilities.
 North of downtown the upscale Yorkville neighbourhood has many of the city's most luxurious hotels.
 Hotels such as the Four Seasons, Windsor Arms, and Sutton Place are at the centre of the Toronto International Film Festival each year.
 Outside of the downtown area around Toronto Pearson International Airport has a cluster of hotels and convention centres.
 The major highways through town also have a wide array of smaller hotels and motels along them.